makerdao/auction-keeper/README.md

 `auction-keeper` maintains a collection of child processes, as each _bidding model_ is its own dedicated process.
 New processes (new _bidding model_ instances) are spawned by executing a command according to the `--model` commandline parameter.
-These processes are automabidExpiryally terminated (via `SIGKILL`) by the keeper shortly after their associated auction expires.
+These processes are automatically terminated (via `SIGKILL`) by the keeper shortly after their associated auction expires.

-Whenever the _bidding model_ process dies, it gets automabidExpiryally respawned by the keeper.
+Whenever the _bidding model_ process dies, it gets automatically respawned by the keeper.

 Example:
 ```bash